Golden Temple: History and Architectural Evolution

 Every day, people from around the country gather to read from the book, giving them peace.
 They recite the book word by word, sing its verses, and they also listen to the teachings the book provides.
 Reading the holy book is like having a conversation with something greater than yourself.
 The book teaches people important things, like kindness, honesty, and helping others in every situation.

-Langar: The Community Kitchen
+Guru Ram Das Langar: World’s Largest Community Kitchen

 Operation Blue Star: Connection with the Golden Temple